 Get your fill of holiday sweets and treats and leave the baking to someone else at Union Depot’s holiday bake sale in St. Paul on Dec.
-8 or the Christmas in the County event in Austin, Dec.
-7-8.
-Bake a holiday treat with your child and learn about the history of Swedish holiday traditions at the Mill City Museum’s Family Baking: Holiday Traditions event on select days in December.
+14. Bake a holiday treat with your child and learn about the history of Swedish holiday traditions at the Mill City Museum’s Family Baking: Holiday Traditions event on select days in December.

-Get in the holiday spirit and stroll through a European-style Christmas market to find one-of-a-kind gifts and holiday decorations.
-Warm up with a cup of Gluhwein or sample European-inspired dishes.
-St. Paul’s Union Depot hosts the European Christmas Market Nov.
-30 - Dec.
-12. Plan a festive outing with your family to Excelsior’s Christkindlsmarkt’s KinderWorld Nov.
-23-25 to see puppet shows, story time, alpacas, reindeer and more.
-You can also find holiday markets at North Shore Winery in Lutsen (Nov.
-23), Glensheen Mansion in Duluth (Dec.
-1-2) and Levee Park in Winona (Dec.
-15-16).
+Stroll through a European-style Christmas market to find one-of-a-kind gifts and holiday decorations.
+Warm up with a cup of Gluhwein or sample European-inspired dishes at the European Christmas Market at St. Paul’s Union Depot, Dec.
+6-22.
+Plan a festive outing with your family to Excelsior’s Christkindlsmarkt’s KinderWorld, Nov.
+29 - Dec.
+1, to see puppet shows, storytime, alpacas, reindeer and more.

 The halls of Minnesota’s historic homes are decked for the holidays.
 Tour the Mayowood Mansion in Rochester or Hubbard House in Mankato, see 25 decorated trees at Glensheen in Duluth, or experience what the holidays were like 100 years ago at the Charles A. Lindbergh House and Museum in Little Falls.